 #3 – PVC (Polyvinyl Chloride)

 And here we have our “poison plastic.”
 PVC is not recyclable and should not be reused for the purpose of food storage due to the leaching of toxins during its entire life cycle.
-Items include: plastic food wrappings, shower curtains, tablecloths, credit cards, fake Christmas trees, imitation leather covers, tarp, bibs, and other items seen here.
+Items include: plastic food wrappings, shower curtains, tablecloths, credit cards, fake Christmas trees, imitation leather covers, tarp, and bibs.